header 1

 ARTICLE 2 - NATIONAL SECRETARIATS AND CHAPTERS

-1. The National Secretariat of the Association shall be situated in The Federal Capital Territory, Abuja.
+1. The National Secretariat of the Association shall be situated in Abuja.

 2. The Association shall however strive to set up Chapters in every state of the Federal Republic of Nigeria.

-3. Members of the Association in the diaspora are also encouraged to set up chapters in major cities outside the country.
+3. Members of the Association in the diaspora may where practicable, set up chapters in major cities outside the country.

 11. To undertake any project that is reasonably incidental or consequential to the furtherance of these aims and objectives.